phasorpy/phasorpy/docs/phasor_approach.rst

   under the BSD-3-Clause license.

 - `GSLab <https://figshare.com/articles/software/GSLab_Open-Source_Platform_for_Advanced_Phasor_Analysis_in_Fluorescence_Microscopy/27921966>`_
-  is open-source platform for advanced phasor analysis in fluorescence microscopy written in MATLAB by Alexander Vallmitjana, released under the CC BY 4.0 license.
+  is an open-source platform for advanced phasor analysis in fluorescence microscopy written in MATLAB by Alexander Vallmitjana, released under the CC BY 4.0 license.